LS-111P CO2 Air Quality Sensor

 Alternatively you can build a USB to serial cable, which ends in a micro USB connector.
 The LS-111P has the serial wires connected to the micro USB connector too.
 This is non standard of course, but it may help you if you need to configure a massive load of devices, without the need to open them all up.
 Pin 2 of the micro USB port is the PCB's TxD line, and pin 3 is the RxD line.
 Pin 1 is the +5V input, while pins 4 and 5 are both GND.

 I personally simply soldered a 4-pin header to the PCB and connected some Dupont wires between my FTDI cable and the PCB.
-After all, this only a one time operation.
+After all, this is only a one time operation.
 After configuration it is not likely that you'll have to configure the device ever again.

 Download the AT Commands document Globalsat LS-111P AT Commands